fmidev/smartmet-international-documentation/Install/SmartMet Alert.md

 (based on openJDK) LTS version 8.
 It can be found from: https://bell-sw.com/pages/downloads/#jdk-8-lts

 2. Make sure that you download FULL JRE, instead of proposed Standard JDK-package.
-Please also note that version is 8. (e.g. https://download.bell-sw.com/java/8u422+6/bellsoft-jre8u422+6-windows-amd64-full.msi)
+Please also note that version is 8.
+Do NOT download standard version which is the default link.

 3. Download the newest software package from the address provided by FMI. (e.g. https://cdn.fmi.fi/b/smartmet-alert-yourcountry-yyyy-mm-dd.zip)